GLOBAL MARKETS-Stocks rise globally on Fed; Greece still a concern

 percent against the yen.

-Euro zone leaders will hold an emergency summit on Monday to try
+will hold an emergency summit on Monday to try to avert a

 Finance ministers of the 19-nation currency bloc failed to